 Small batch craft chocolate, made in country of origin

-At Definite Chocolate we make craft chocolate in country of origin.
+At Definite Chocolate we produce craft chocolate in country of origin.
 In small batches we produce specialty chocolate naturally, by using only fine-flavored cacao from the Dominican Republic.
 Our factory is located in Santo Domingo, the capital of the Dominican Republic, where we transform organic single origin and single estate cacao with the utmost care into our award-winning line of chocolates and other cacao-based products.

 Ethical, organic and direct traded cacao